To play online press the screenshot above and then the start button. Or you can download the game and play offline.

 "Silicium Quiz" is a small knowledge level game to select the correct properties of the silicium chemical element.
-Fun educational game to study the atomic number, symbol, appearance, group, phase, number of electrons and crystal structure of the silicon.
-Chemistry learning game, suitable for online lessons and interactive classes.
+Chemistry exercise to study the atomic number, symbol, appearance, group, phase, number of electrons and crystal structure of the silicon.
+Fun educational game, suitable for online lessons and interactive classes.
 Free online game.

 This chemistry class game include the following silicium properties: